daviddalpiaz/r4sl/21-caret.md

     - `trainControl()` will setup cross-validation
     - `train()` is the workhorse of `caret`.
 It takes the following information then trains the requested model:
         - `form`, a formula, such as `y ~ .`
-        - `data`
+        - `data`, the data used for training
-        - `method`, from a long list of possibilities
+        - `method`, a statistical learning method from [a long list of availible models](https://topepo.github.io/caret/available-models.html)
-        - `preProcess` which allows for specification of things such as centering and scaling
+        - `preProcess` which allows for specification of data pre-processing such as centering and scaling
         - `tuneGrid` which specifies the tuning parameters to train over
-        - `trControl` which specifies the resampling scheme, that is, how cross-validation should be performed
+        - `trControl` which specifies the resampling scheme, that is, how cross-validation should be performed to find the best values of the tuning parameters
 - Use chosen model to make predictions
-    - `predict()` used on objects of type `train` will be magical!
+    - `predict()` used on objects of type `train` will be truly magical!

-To illustrate `caret`, we return to our familiar `Default` data.
+To illustrate `caret`, we will use the `Default` data from the `ISLR` package.

 ```r